 The ideas behind the movement such as simple forms, the use of natural materials and making things beautiful with handcrafted details struck a chord.
 After all who wouldn’t want to create something beautiful and original?
 Often the architect would design the house itself and everything in it, ceiling details, cabinets, fireplaces and even furniture.

 The residential architecture firm that stands out the most for the Craftsman style is in fact a duo of brothers, Greene & Greene.
 They combined British Arts and Crafts ideas with Japanese style.
-The Greene & Greene Virtual Archives are well worth a visit.
+The Gamble House website is well worth a visit.

 Here's some more house styles for you to look at.